apache/causeway-site/content/core/services/publishing-service.md

 * an implementation of the `org.apache.isis.applib.services.publish.PublishingService` interface must be registered as a domain services

-   This is done in the usual way, under the `isis.properties` config file
+   This is done in the usual way, registering the service in the `isis.properties` config file

 Over and above this, the service does provide considerable flexibility for fine-tuning the serialized form and the contents (payload) of the event.